try it in 60 seconds — no Python setup, no venv

 Docker

 Zero Python setup, zero venv, zero C-extension build failures.
-The service boots on port 8080.
+Service boots on port 8080.
 Best for evaluation and the first 30 minutes.

 # pull + run